mw18/Readme-Generator/README2.md

   [Email](#email)|

   ## Installation:
-  copy repo
+  Copy and install the repo.

   ## Useage:
-  copy repo, initiate project with "node index.js", follow prompts, preview readme
+  Search the weather by city.

   ## License:
-  MIT
+  Other

   ## Contributing:
-  No other contributors allowed at his time
+  No guidelines have been established.

   ## Credits:
-  Me myself, i
+  MW18

   ## Tests:
-  no tests were created
+  No tests exist yet.

   ## Questions:
-  - Github username: mw18
+  - Github username: MW18
-  - GitHub profile link: mw18
+  - GitHub profile link: github.com/mw18
-  - Email: mward
+  - Email: melissaward953@gmail.com